skinwalker3654/task-cli-tool/README.md

 # TASK_CLI_MANAGER (C)

-a cli tool that works with
+A cli tool that works with
-commands in terminals that you can use it to add delete change or complete your personal tasks
+commands in terminals that you can use it to add delete change or complete your personal tasks.

 ---